dferes/Warbler/README.md

 ## About The Project
-Warbler is a simple clone of Twitter.
+Warbler is a simplified version of Twitter.

 Deployed with Heroku: https://dylan-twitter-clone.herokuapp.com